 Z-Wave – my Home Automation standard of choice

-As explained in my Home Automation 101 article, there’s never been so much choice if you are looking to make your home smart.
+As explained in my Home Automation 101 article, never before has there been so much choice if you are looking to make your home ‘smart’.
 Z-Wave, ZigBee, Wi-Fi, Lightwave RF, WeMo, Apple HomeKit, Amazon Echo (Alexa), and it goes on and on.
 I will quickly summarize my advice: not all home automation products can talk to each other and work well together.
 So consider carefully all the systems that you want to automate in your home and choose a HA standard that is:

 - Mature, tried-and-tested, and reliable